-The original RUS note of \$39,143,000 approved in 1992 was unconditionally guaranteed by ROP and stipulates that ROP will make debt service payments to RUS in the event of default.
-On April 8, 2009, RUS approved the request of PNCC to rescind the remaining balance of \$395,047 of the mortgage note which had not been advanced.
-The RUS Mortgage and Security Agreement sets out certain financial ratios that must be met before a dividend can be declared.
-If these ratios are not met, dividends may only be declared with a written approval of RUS.
+The original RUS note of \$39,143,000, approved in 1992, was unconditionally guaranteed by ROP.
+It stipulated that ROP would make debt service payments to RUS in the event of default.
+On April 8, 2009, RUS approved PNCC's request to rescind the remaining balance of \$395,047 of the mortgage note that had not been advanced.
+The RUS Mortgage and Security Agreement sets out certain financial ratios that must be met before declaring a dividend.
+If these ratios are not met, dividends may only be declared with the written approval of RUS.